Rockin’ before she could walk, Kaili is a vinyl hound who knows the words to every post-1960 song.

 - Relative unknowns Led Zeppelin opened for The Fish at the Fillmore West on January 10, 1969, midway through their first tour of North America.
 Their first album, Led Zeppelin, was released two days later.

-- Country Joe & The Fish were a last-minute replacement at Woodstock for Jethro Tull.
+- Country Joe and the Fish were a last-minute replacement at Woodstock for Jethro Tull.
 Tull's Ian Anderson felt the timing just wasn't right for the band.
 They had just embarked on their second US tour to promote Stand Up, and were given very short notice about Woodstock.

 - Singer-songwriter Steve Earle first heard the song "Fish Cheer/Fixin’-to-Die”" as a teenager in San Antonio, Texas.
 The song inspired his career in music and his role as an activist.